csci430-os/assg02/README.md

-Then for a done event, you should remove the process from the `processControlBlock` map (same way you removed the event/process pair from the `blockedList`.
+Then for a done event, you should remove the process from the `processControlBlock` map (same way you removed the event/process pair from the `blockedList`).
 Also don't forget to set the cpu back to the IDLE state, because the current running process just finished, and also increment the member variable keeping track of the number of finished processes.

-Once you are satisfied with your work, push your commits to GitHub and continue on to the next task.
+Once you are satisfied with your work on the `task8`, push your commits to GitHub and continue on to the next task.